English Lead: Amy Garroch

 At Old Sodbury, we have a passion for books and they are at the heart of our teaching from Reception to Year 6.

 We believe that children must develop a love of reading in order to motivate and develop their own reading fluency and comprehension skills.
-Children are able to access all that books have to offer through high-quality class texts and book talk, that help to develop imagination, build empathy and expand vocabulary.
+Children are able to access all that books have to offer through high-quality class texts and book talk, which help to develop imagination, build empathy and expand vocabulary.
 They can choose their own books to take home from a selection of individually levelled reading books, including books from the Jelly and Bean, Oxford Reading Tree and Collins Big Cat reading schemes.
 Children are carefully assessed to ensure that they are reading a book that accurately matches their decoding and comprehension ability.
 Reading with an adult at home is encouraged across the school as the most useful and enjoyable element of home learning.
 Each classroom also has a well-stocked class library with a wide range of high-quality fiction, non-fiction, poetry and picture books.
 The children read regularly to teachers, teaching assistants and volunteers as a class, small group or individually and they look forward to being read aloud to by their teacher during and at the end of each day.

 We love books!